Sukhoi Su-34: Crashes, other accidents

+Syrian Civil War

+(2015–2020)

 In September 2015, six Su-34s arrived at Latakia airport in Syria, for attacks against rebel and ISIL forces.
 Russian air attacks in Syria started on 30 September, in the Homs region.
 On 1 October, the Su-34 was used to bomb Islamic State targets in Syria.
-The Russian Air Force Su-34 fighter-bombers destroyed an Islamic State command center and training camp south-west of the city of Raqqa.
+The Russian Aerospace Forces Su-34 fighter-bombers destroyed an Islamic State command center and training camp south-west of the city of Raqqa.
 These included precision strikes from an altitude of over 5,000 m (16,400 ft).

 Russian Su-34 and Su-25 attack aircraft carried out air strikes the next day against Islamic State targets in Syria's Hama province using precision bombs.
 According to Russian Defense Ministry spokesman Maj.
 Gen. Igor Konashenkov, Su-34s hit an ISIL fortified bunker in the Hama province with guided bombs.
-Fortifications, ammunition depots, seven units of the military equipment near Syria's Maarrat al-Numan were also destroyed by the Russian Air Force.
+Fortifications, ammunition depots, seven units of the military equipment near Syria's Maarrat al-Numan were also destroyed by the Russian Aerospace Forces.
 An ISIL command center and underground depot were also destroyed with explosives near Raqqa.

 Defense Ministry spokesman, Maj.
-Gen. Igor Konashenkov, said in a statement on 3 October: "Accurate delivery of a concrete-piercing bomb BETAB-500 launched from a Su-34 aircraft near Raqqa destroyed a hardened command centre of one of the illegal armed groups as well as an underground bunker with explosives and ammunition depot."
-A Russian Air Force representative stated Su-34s acquire targets using the GLONASS satellite system for bombing.
+Gen. Igor Konashenkov, said in a statement on 3 October: "Accurate delivery of a concrete-piercing bomb BETAB-500 launched from an Su-34 aircraft near Raqqa destroyed a hardened command centre of one of the illegal armed groups as well as an underground bunker with explosives and an ammunition depot."
+A Russian Aerospace Forces representative stated Su-34s acquire targets using the GLONASS satellite system for bombing.
 During this time six Su-34s were in Syria.